 If you have not already included a clause for the sale of the home and it has not already been sold, then you will need this clause regarding the occupation of the home: to state who will occupy it and on what terms.

-If a different property owned by the non-resident spouse or owned by both is to be occupied instead of the home, then select the applicable wording on lines 2, 4 and 5 of clause 9.1 and in clause 9.3.
+If a spouse is to occupy a different property instead of the home (where one spouse or both own it), then select the applicable wording on lines 2, 4 and 5 of clause 9.1 and in clause 9.3.
 Clause 9.1 provides that this right will expire under certain situations: on the remarriage, cohabitation or death of the residing party, if the residing party ceases to reside there (e.g. if they move out and attempt to rent it out to someone else) or when the children have all grown up.

 Delete any of these that you do not agree on.
 Under clause 9.2 this occupation can continue notwithstanding that the non-occupying spouse may have died before the right to occupy it expires under clause 9.1 – he or she needs to make a will that provides for this until expiry in accordance with the terms of clause 9.1.
 Clause 9.3 states that the parties will not remortgage or otherwise charge the property.
 Fill in the remaining details in clauses 9.1 and 9.2.